-25.1 The MemberMonitoring Officer Services Manager shshall provide each new Member of the Council with a copy of the Council's Standing Orders relating to procedures and contracts, financial regulations, terms of reference of Committees, and the scheme of delegation to staff.
+The Monitoring Officer shall provide each new Member of the Council with a copy of the Council's Standing Orders relating to procedures and contracts, financial regulations, terms of reference of Committees, and the scheme of delegation to officers.

-26. The Appointment of Chief Officers and Deputy Chief Officers
+26. The Appointment of Senior Officers

-- 26.1 Where the Council propose to appoint a Chief Officer or a Deputy Chief Officer, and it is not proposed that the appointment be made exclusively from among their existing staff, they shall:- - 26.1.1 Draw up a statement specifying the duties of the Chief Officer or Deputy Chief Officer concerned, and any qualifications or qualities to be sought in the person to be appointed; - 26.1.2 Make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; and - 26.1.3 Make arrangements for a copy of the statement mentioned in paragraph 26.1.1 to be sent to any person on request.
+- 26.1 Where the Council proposes to appoint a Senior Officer and it is not proposed that the appointment be made exclusively from among their existing staff, they shall:- - 26.1.1 Draw up a statement specifying the duties of the Senior Officer concerned, and any qualifications or qualities to be sought in the person to be appointed; - 26.1.2 Make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; and - 26.1.3 Make arrangements for a copy of the statement mentioned in paragraph 26.1.1 to be sent to any person on request.

-- 26.2 Where a post has been advertised as provided in Standing Order 26.1.2 a Committee of the Council shall:- - 26.2.1 Interview all qualified applicants for the post; or - 26.2.2 Select a short list of such qualified applicants and interview those included on the short list. - 26.3 Where no qualified person has applied, the Council shall make further arrangements for advertisement in accordance with paragraph 26.1.2 above. - 26.4 Every appointment of a Chief Officer or Deputy Chief Officer shall be made by the Council.
+- 26.2 Where a post has been advertised as provided in Standing Order 26.1.2 a committee of the Council shall:- - 26.2.1 Interview all qualified applicants for the post; or - 26.2.2 Select a short list of such qualified applicants and interview those included on the short list. - 26.3 Where no qualified person has applied, the Council shall make further arrangements for advertisement in accordance with paragraph 26.1.2 above. - 26.4 Every appointment of a Senior Officer shall be made by the Council.
 In respect of the post of Chief Executive or a post advertised in accordance with 26.1-3 above the appointment shall be made following the recommendation of such an appointment by a Committee of the Council.
-In respect of an appointment exclusively from existing staff (except the Chief Executive post) the appointment shall be made on the recommendation of the Chief Executive. - 26.5 The Full Council may only approve the appointment of a Chief Officer, or Deputy Chief Officer, where no well-founded objection has been made by a member of the Cabinet.
+In respect of an appointment exclusively from existing staff (except the Chief Executive post) the appointment shall be made on the recommendation of the Chief Executive. - The Full Council may only approve the appointment of a Senior Officer where no well-founded objection has been made by a member of the Cabinet.